pointfreeco/swift-composable-architecture/Examples/LocationManager/README.md

 <img width="1326" alt="image" src="https://user-images.githubusercontent.com/135203/82385999-478b5f00-99e8-11ea-852e-7e2a3cfd238e.png">

 This application demonstrates how to build a simple application for both iOS and macOS using CoreLocation and MapKit.
 It displays a map and allows you to search for points of interest on the map by category (e.g. cafe, museum, etc).
-You can also center the map on your current location, if you give allow access.
+You can also center the map on your current location, if you allow access.

 The core logic of the application is written a single time, and powers both views.
 All of the code shared between the iOS and macOS apps is in the `Common` Swift package.
 It has: